extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ztp/ztp_reference.rst

 .. code:: python

-    remote_server = 'dcip.bwc.local:443' ## Ip address or DNS name of the server with port #
+    remote_server = 'dcip.bwc.local:443' ## IP address or DNS name of the server with port #
     token = 'Z3FJeENYb1BobURrUk9hWEZwd204U3BKRzJsN0g0eXU=' ## token
     username = 'devel' ## username
     fabric_name = 'default' ## name of the fabric to which the switch should register to.